-We have audited the accompanying balance sheets of Inhibikase Therapeutics, Inc. (the "Company") as of December 31, 2019 and 2018, the related statements of operations, stockholders' deficit, and cash flows, for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying balance sheets of Inhibikase Therapeutics, Inc. (the "Company") as of December 31, 2017 and 2016, and the related statements of operations, stockholders' deficit, and cash flows for the years then ended, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.